 Intragovernmental Custodial Liabilities represent a liability for the MRF comprised of interest, penalties, and administrative charges to be collected on behalf of U.S. Treasury.
-This amount is also reported as a nonfederal accounts receivable on Note 2, Nonentity Assets.
+This amount is also reported as a nonfederal accounts receivable on Note 2, Nonentity Assets

-Nonfederal Other Liabilities represent contingent liabilities payable by the DoD for estimated death payments.
+Nonfederal Other Liabilities represent contingent liabilities payable by the Department of Defense for estimated death payments.
 These liabilities cover the retiree benefits not paid by the Department of Veterans Affairs during the month of death.
-This amount is also reported on Note 6, Liabilities not Covered by Budgetary Resources and on Note 9, Commitments and Contingencies
+This amount is also reported on Note 6, Liabilities not Covered by Budgetary Resources, and disclosed in Note 9, Commitments and Contingencies.